The Basics.

 Q. What did you drink?

 A. Cervesa.
 And also a lot of water.
 Plus we had powdered mixes to make everything from hot chocolate to pina colada.
 We also had Aqua Mira to treat natural water sources, though from the High Sierras on we didn’t treat most of our water.
-A risk yes, but it worked for us (so far).
+A risk yes, but it worked for us… nothing like drinking straight from a pristine stream of ice-cold H20.

 Q. Did you ever bathe?